the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 {pagebreak}

 You have learned advanced component techniques in React!
-Let's recap the last chapters:
+Let's recap the chapter:

 * React
   * the `ref` attribute to reference DOM elements